Shader

 Section titled “Shader::set(key: string, value: any)”Sets the value of the uniform identified by the given key.

-method throws an exception.
+If the key does not exist or the value format is incorrect, the set method throws an exception.
 The shader remains valid, and if the exception is caught, the shader can still be used with the renderer.

 Example